Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Results

+Cue choice may shape model behavior through differences in cue–group association strength.
+To measure this, we present LLaMA-3.1 8B with the same cued prompts used in our main experiments and ask it to infer the race of the user who authored these prompts.
+For each prompt, the model predicts one of three categories: Black, White, or Unknown.
+We use prediction accuracy as a behavioral proxy for association strength and conduct this analysis across tasks and cue types (\S\ref{app:race_pred}).

-We find substantial variation in how strongly different demographic cues are associated with race in the model’s predictions.
+We find substantial variation in how strongly different cues are associated with race in the model’s predictions.
 Across cue types, LLaMA-3.1 8B overwhelmingly defaults to predicting users as White unless race is stated explicitly; in the explicit condition, Black users are correctly identified in 99.4\% of cases.
 For implicit cues, recall for Black users remains low but varies widely.
 Dialect-based cues show the strongest association, with correct identification in about 14.8\% of cases.
-Name-based cues yield lower and more variable recall, ranging from roughly 4.8\% (Elder-Hayes and Tzioumis) to 11.5\% (Rosenman), while conversational context provides little signal overall, with recall ranging from approximately 0.13\% (CAD) to 1.7\% (PRISM).
+Name-based cues yield lower and more variable recall, ranging from roughly 4.8\% (Elder–Hayes and Tzioumis) to 11.5\% (Rosenman), while conversational context provides little signal overall, with recall ranging from approximately 0.13\% (CAD) to 1.7\% (PRISM).
+These differences indicate that cues vary substantially in the degree to which they activate categorical demographic inference in the model.

-\paragraph{Confounding linguistic features} We further analyze linguistic prompt features not inherently tied to the cued demographics.
-We focus on Flesch–Kincaid grade level, which reflects sentence length and word complexity and is inversely related to readability.
-Readability varies substantially across cue types, with cue type explaining 45\% of the variance in grade level ($\eta^2 = 0.45$).
-Dialog history cues increase grade level by approximately 4.5–5.1 grades relative to no-cue prompts, while AAVE-based cues reduce it by about 0.65 grades, with all effects significant at $p < .001$ (§C.2).
+\paragraph{Bundled linguistic and contextual features} Cues do not only vary in demographic signal strength; they may also differ in the broader linguistic and structural properties they introduce.
+For example, dialectal cues modify surface syntax and lexical choice, while dialog-history cues increase prompt length and alter discourse context.
+To quantify such variation, we use Flesch–Kincaid grade level as a composite measure of sentence length and lexical complexity, allowing us to capture systematic structural differences across cue types with a single metric.
+Readability differs markedly across cues, with cue type explaining 45\% of the variance in grade level.
+Dialog-history cues increase grade level by approximately 4.5–5.1 grades relative to no-cue prompts, while AAVE-based cues reduce it by about 0.65 grades, with all effects statistically significant.
+These differences show that cues bundle demographic signals with linguistic features that may independently influence outputs.